bmaunde/guidelines/Magento/magento-cloud-setup.md

 When working with Windows, you should be able to use IDEs or editors you are comfortable with to develop as an integration to GitHub is performed.

 ## Installation of Prerequisites
-The following needs to be performed in order to develop and run Magento locally.

- - System Requirements
-	 For reference, please use the following link as this document could be outdated. https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html
+A number of applications and tools are required to run magento locally.
+The following is a For reference, please use the following link as this document could be outdated. https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html

 	 1. PHP: For Magento 2.4, please install the following:
 		 - PHP7.4